What's our goal for Gnangara groundwater?

 The plan sets groundwater level objectives to protect important groundwater-dependent ecosystems, such as wetlands and bushland areas, and outlines how we will continue to monitor water levels, water quality and ecological health against these objectives to ensure the delivery of real outcomes.

-The plan is open for public comment until 5pm Monday, 28 February 2022.
+The plan was open for public comment until 5pm Monday, 28 February 2022.

 For further information on the plan, contact us at email@example.com.